 - ½ cup olive oil (or oil of your choice-tea tree OR coconut oil work well)

 - 4 drops green food coloring

-What is your favorite way to pamper yourself each winter?
+Have you ever made your own bath salts?
+What is your favorite way to pamper yourself in the dreary winter months?